-Attached is the SEAGO Statement of Revenues and Expenditures for the period ending March 31, 2021 and Fiscal Year 2021 to date.
+Budget preparation delayed the production of the quarterly finance report for your packet.
+The SEAGO Statement of Revenues and Expenditures for the period ending March 31, 2021 and Fiscal Year 2021 to date will be distributed to you via email before the meeting.

 I also wanted to mention that the Audited Financial Statements and Independent Auditor's Report for Fiscal Year 2020 will be presented to the Executive Board at their May 21st meeting.
-There was one significant deficiency identified, but we had no material weaknesses this year.
+There was one significant deficiency identified, but no material weaknesses this year.
 In Fiscal Year 2019, the Auditors provided 12 pages with 22 closing entries; in Fiscal Year 2020, this number was substantially reduced to 1.5 pages with only 6 entries!
+If you wish to review the Fiscal Year 2020 audit in detail, please click here.

-In order to manage the size of your agenda packet, the Fiscal Year 2020 audit has been uploaded to the SEAGO website.
-If you wish to review the audit in detail, please click here.
 I will answer any questions you may have regarding the Statement of Revenues and Expenditures at the meeting.